Local food: Local food campaigns

 Local food campaigns have been successful in supporting small local farmers.
-After declining for more than a century, the number of small farms increased 20% in the six years to 2008, to 1.2 million, according to the Agriculture Department.
+After declining for more than a century, the number of small farms increased 20% in the six years to 2008, to 1.2 million, according to the Agriculture Department (USDA).

 Launched in 2009, North Carolina's 10% local food campaign is aimed at stimulating economic development, creating jobs and promoting the state's agricultural offerings.
 The campaign is a partnership between The Center for Environmental Farming Systems (CEFS), with support from N.C.
 Cooperative Extension and the Golden LEAF Foundation.

 In 2017, a campaign was started in Virginia by the Common Grains Alliance mirroring many of the efforts of the North Carolina campaign.

-Motivations for eating local
+Motivations for eating locally

 Motivations for eating local food include healthier food, environmental benefits, and economic or community benefits.
 Many local farmers, whom locavores turn to for their source of food, use the crop rotation method when producing their organic crops.
 This method not only aids in reducing the use of pesticides and pollutants, but also keeps the soil in good condition rather than depleting it.
 Locavores seek out farmers close to where they live, and this significantly reduces the amount of travel time required for food to get from farm to table.
 Reducing the travel time makes it possible to transport the crops while they are still fresh, without using chemical preservatives.
 The combination of local farming techniques and short travel distances makes the food consumed more likely to be fresh, an added benefit.